 References to the U.S. Bankruptcy Code and Code are found at Title 11 of the United States Code, and the relief discussed herein may be afforded under the U.S. Bankruptcy Code, including §§ 362, 506, 522, 523, 547, 722, 727.

 Attorney Shawn W. Carter is responsible for the content of this website.
 The information on this website is provided for educational and advertising purposes for the public.
-The information is not intended as, and should not be construed as, legal advice.
-The use of the information provided in these pages does not form any contractual or other form of attorney-client relationship with the reader or user of the information.
+The information is not intended as, and should not be construed as legal advice.
+The use of the information provided in these pages does not form any contractual or other forms of attorney-client relationship with the reader or user of the information.
 Please consult with an attorney regarding your particular factual and legal circumstances.
 An attorney-client relationship cannot be created before the firm has accepted the representation and confirmed the representation in writing.

-Please do not send us any confidential information about any matter that may involve you unless we have agreed that we will be your lawyers and represent your interests.
+Please do not send us any confidential information about any matter that may involve you unless we have agreed that we will be your lawyer and represent your interests.
 The best way for you to initiate a possible representation is to contact the office so that we can explain the steps that must be followed.
 When you enter into a retainer agreement from us, you will be our client, and we may then exchange information freely.

 Nothing on this website is intended to state or imply that the quality of the legal services to be performed by Shawn W. Carter is better than the quality of legal services performed by other lawyers.
 You must be a resident of, or authorized to do business in, the State of Maryland in order to use the legal services offered by this website and the law firm.